The fundamentals of a smart contract

 A smart contract is a computer protocol intended to digitally facilitate, verify, or enforce the negotiation or performance of a contract.
 Smart contracts are computer programs that automatically execute the terms of a contract on the blockchain and allow the performance of credible transactions without third parties.
 These transactions are trackable and irreversible.

-Burst is shipped with a smart contract implemented as Automated Transactions (AT).
+Burst is shipped with smart contracts implemented as Automated Transactions (AT).
 This AT system was developed by CIYAM and is turing-complete, thus having potentially infinite number of use cases.
-The concept of this virtual machine is time-tested and already proven on-chain with some complex examples; like the Burst-lottery: which was written with only 37 steps in CIYAM bytecode.
+The concept of this virtual machine is time-tested and already proven on-chain with some complex examples; like the Burst Lotter, which was written with only 37 steps in CIYAM bytecode.

 As a result of the extensive development of BlockTalk in the first few months of 2019, the development team introduced non-fungible tokens (NFT) to Burst.
-By 29th of June 2019 these smart contracts have the unique feature of ownership.
-To celebrate this achievement, the first ever Burst NFT was released.
+Since the 29th of June, 2019 these smart contracts have had the unique feature of ownership.
+To celebrate this achievement, the first-ever Burst NFT was released.
 This contract is so unique that there will be only one owner.
 However, this contract is always for sale, so in reality there is no final owner.
-For this virtual reality experiment the name of the most famous diamond was chosen: Koh-i-Noor.
+For this virtual reality experiment, the name of the most famous diamond was chosen: Koh-i-Noor.